How Ethical is Your Supply Chain?

 When looking to rework an aspect of your organization with ethics in mind, your supply chain may be the best place to start.

 Organisations that strive to be ethical must look at the operational areas that have the biggest impact and develop strategies and solutions that minimise economic, societal or environmental damage.
-When looking to rework an aspect of your organisation with ethics in mind, your supply chain may be the best place to start.
+When looking to rework an aspect of your organisation with ethics in mind, creating an ethical supply chain may be the best place to start.

 The importance of an ethical supply chain